adikulkarni0/pxdocs/content/operations/key-management/vault/_index.md

 1. Provide Vault credentials to Portworx.
 Refer to [Vault credentials reference](#vault-credentials-reference) for details on the credentials.

     Portworx reads the Vault credentials required to authenticate with Vault through a Kubernetes secret.
-Create a Kubernetes secret with the name `px-vault` in the `portworx` namespace.
-Refer to the following example Kubernetes secret specification to create your own secret:
+For **DaemonSet** installation, create the Kubernetes secret with the name `px-vault` in the `portworx` namespace.
+For **Operator** installation, create the Kubernetes secret with the name `px-vault` in the `kube-system` namespace.
+If `PX_SECRETS_NAMESPACE` is set, create the secret in the defined namespace.
+    For example:

     ```text
     apiVersion: v1